-Students who have not been enrolled for more than one semester but not exceeding five years, must submit an Application for Readmission to the Seminary.
-Applicants must complete a background check authorization form and answer the personal questions concerning God-controlled living, submit a pastoral recommendation, and submit a letter of explanation describing their activities since last enrollment and reason for the lapse in enrollment.
+Students who have not been enrolled for more than one semester must submit an application for readmission to the Seminary along with all required elements.
 A nonrefundable application fee of \$35.00 must also be included.
 The designated program committee reviews these materials, and the applicant will be advised of any special requirements concerning readmission.